oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 - regular re-issuance of the Referenced Token, see [](#implementation-lifecycle).

-By default, this specification only supports providing status list information for the most recent status information and does not allow the lookup of historical information like a validity state at a specific point in time.
-There exists optional support for a query parameter that allows these kind of historic lookups as described in [](#historical-resolution).
-There are scenarios where such a functionality is necessary, but this feature should only be implemented when the scenario and the consequences of enabling historical resolution are fully understood.

 ## Observability of Outsiders {#privacy-outsider}

 Outside actors may analyse the publicly available Status Lists to get information on the internal processes of the Issuer and his related business.
 This data may allow inferences on the total number of issued Reference Tokens and the revocation rate.
 Additionally, actors may regularly fetch this data or use the historic data functionality to learn how these numbers change over time.